Election Interference: Twitter Lets Georgia Runoff Misinformation Go Viral, No Warning Label

 While promising to crack down on election misinformation on its platform and labeling a large number of President Donald Trump’s posts, Twitter allowed misinformation about Sen. Kelly Loeffler (R-GA) to spread virally across its platform freely.

 Social media giant Twitter has promised to make many efforts to prevent the spread of misinformation on its platform.
-In recent months the site has blocked users from sharing links to lawyer Sidney Powell’s lawsuit relating to widespread voter fraud in the 2020 Presidential election, announcing plans to send users warnings if they attempt to “like” tweets that Twitter determines constitute misinformation, and repeatedly censoring or labeling tweets from President Donald Trump relating to the recent election.
+In recent months the site has blocked users from sharing links to lawyer Sidney Powell’s lawsuit relating to widespread voter fraud in the 2020 presidential election, announcing plans to send users warnings if they attempt to “like” tweets that Twitter determines constitute misinformation, and repeatedly censoring or labeling tweets from Trump relating to the recent election.

-However, despite Twitter’s supposed dedication to cracking down on misinformation, the site allowed a number of tweets about Sen.Kelly Loeffler to spread virally across its platform, some with tens of thousands of likes are still active on the platform with no warnings or labels whatsoever.
+However, despite Twitter’s supposed dedication to cracking down on misinformation, the site allowed a number of tweets about Loeffler to spread virally across its platform, some with tens of thousands of likes are still active on the platform with no warnings or labels whatsoever.

-One tweet has amassed almost 80 thousand likes and has been retweeted over 25 thousand times.
+One tweet has amassed almost 80,000 likes and has been retweeted over 25 thousand times.
 It claims that Loeffler is campaigning in the Georgia Senate runoff elections on “understanding what it feels like living paycheck to paycheck.”
 The tweet includes a picture of a large home with a pool, claiming that it is one of Loeffler’s five homes.
 It is not.

 Kelly Loeffler is campaigning on understanding what it feels like living paycheck to paycheck.